arcadiapage/arcadiapage.github.io/_posts/2025-12-02-omnigirl-eleven.md

 ***

 *Note to my 14-year-old self: Dear mini-me, not too long ago I returned to the heart of the Twisted Forest.
-Although it’s still strange, I want you to know that [he never stopped waiting for you](https://arcadiapage.com/2025-04-16-You-Are-My-Inspiration/) among the fireflies.*
+Although it’s still strange, I want you to know that [he never stopped waiting for you](https://arcadiapage.com/2025-04-16-You-Are-My-Inspiration/) at the door among the fireflies.*